 Petiole

-The petiole, the stalk connecting a plant’s leaves to its stem, is a remarkable feature that serves several crucial functions in the plant’s life cycle.
+The petiole, the stalk connecting a plant’s leaves to its stem, serves several crucial functions in its life cycle.
+It attaches the leaf to the stem and provides essential mechanical support.
+This support ensures the leaf’s upright position and optimal solar exposure for photosynthesis.

 Stipule